tox-dev/tox/doc/config.rst

 .. confval:: description=SINGLE-LINE-TEXT

-    a short description of the environment, this will be used to explain the environment to the user upon listing environments for the command line with any level of verbosity higher than zero. **default**: empty string
+    A short description of the environment, this will be used to explain the environment to the user upon listing environments for the command line with any level of verbosity higher than zero. **default**: empty string